Skip to content

 I felt a flush of reality.

 The words were bland.
-But in my mind, it was a direct translation saying, “You wrote nonsense.
+But in my mind, it directly said, “You wrote nonsense.
 We had to edit this so much now!”

 And they told me it’s workable?
 What’s with the 2 out of 5 rating?